loyada/dollarx/docs/recipes.rst

     // now you can use it:
     Path myInput = input.that(hasRole("password"));

+* For more flexibility, you can use, \ :java:ref:`ElementProperties.hasRawXpathProperty`\  .
+It allows you to define \
+  any constant xpath and string representation.
+See the JavaDoc for more details.
 * For more flexibility, use \ :java:ref:`CustomElementProperties.createPropertyGenerator`\ .
 This method accepts functions \
   that creates the xpath as well as the string representation of the property.
   Once defined, it can be used as a parameter of \ :java:ref:`CustomElementProperties.hasProperty`.